Lilli Waters - artwork detail

 Lilli Waters - Artist portrait with camera

-These images initially appear to represent a romantic idea of beauty and an equivalence between the fertility of the female body and the landscape.
-Yet in the era of ‘Me Too’ and ecological crisis, Waters’ work offers a critical feminine gaze.
-Her portraits allude to the conundrum of simply being in a woman’s skin: of how to express physical agency and ease in a society that constantly objectifies women and irrevocably wreaks damage on the environment.
-These are images that convey complex emotions: the interplay of darkness and luminosity, strength and vulnerability, and the possibility for new understandings based on an awareness of our dependence on the earth.
+At first glance, Waters’ work seems to present a romantic vision of beauty, exploring the parallels between the fertility of the female body and the landscape.
+Yet, in the context of the ‘Me Too’ movement and the ongoing ecological crisis, her work offers a critical feminine gaze.
+Her portraits address the paradox of existing as a woman—how one navigates physical agency and ease in a society that objectifies women while simultaneously ravaging the environment.
+These images convey layered emotions, balancing darkness and luminosity, strength and vulnerability, while offering new perspectives rooted in an awareness of our reliance on the earth.

 Insights